Skip to Content

 Colorado Springs Divorce Lawyers Assisting Clients in El Paso County, CO

 The grounds for obtaining a divorce or legal separation is that the "marriage is irretrievably broken."
 Only one party needs to testify that the marriage is irretrievably broken and that counseling or therapy would not lead to reconciliation.
-At Drexler Law, our compassionate Colorado Springs divorce attorneys know that going through a divorce can be difficult.
-We are here to help you determine how your situation will play a role in the final outcome.
-Our divorce lawyers serve clients in Colorado Springs and the surrounding areas.
+At Drexler Law, our experienced Colorado Springs divorce lawyers know the divorce process can be difficult.
+We help you determine how your situation affects the final outcome.
+Our team serves clients in Colorado Springs and nearby communities.
+We focus on clarity and support, ensuring you understand how local regulations and precedents may impact your case.

-Our Colorado Springs divorce attorneys understand that marriages and relationships break down and that marriages or civil unions can become irretrievably broken regardless of the efforts on the part of the couple.
-Many clients approach us after extensive marital and relationship counseling.
+Our Colorado Springs divorce attorneys recognize that marriages and relationships break down and that marriages or civil unions can end despite the couple's efforts.
+Many clients come to us after attending marital or relationship counseling.
+When you're ready to move forward, we make sure you fully understand your rights and responsibilities under Colorado law.

 Dial (719) 259-0050 now or contact us online to schedule a consultation with the Colorado Springs divorce team at Drexler Law.

-A no-fault divorce is meant to minimize the conflict and retaliation common in the divorce process.
-Of course, this ignores the fact that emotion, frustration, and anger usually stem from infidelity and can impact the entire mood of the divorce proceedings.
+A no-fault divorce aims to minimize conflict and retaliation commonly found in the divorce process.
+However, emotions, frustration, and anger can arise from infidelity and other issues, influencing the entire atmosphere of proceedings.

 What Does No-Fault Divorce Really Mean?